percwg/perc-wg/double/draft-ietf-perc-double.md

 There are some RTP related extensions that need special consideration to be used by a relay when using the double transform due to the end-to-end protection of the RTP.
+The repair mechanism, when used with double, typically operate on the double encrypted data then take the results of theses operations and encrypted them using only the HBH key.
+This results in three cryptography operation happening to the repair data sent over the wire.

 ## RTX